 All admitted undergraduates will be considered automatically for merit scholarships, based on the criteria below.
 Additionally, students wishing to apply for need-based financial aid should submit the Free Application for Federal Student Aid (FAFSA).
 Learn more about FAFSA and how it can help you minimize college costs here.

 We know that planning and paying for college can be confusing, so we want to help you understand Millsaps' simplified scholarship selection system.
 While every applicant is reviewed individually and our applicant pools are increasingly competitive, the table below allows you to use your highest reported GPA and highest super-scored ACT (or SAT) score to estimate your merit scholarship range.
-Within each range, the final award will be determined by additional criteria such as the rigor of a student's academic program and high school curriculum, leadership, extracurricular involvement, letters of recommendation, alumni/legacy relationships, institutional fit and demonstrated interest.
+The final award will be determined by additional criteria such as the rigor of a student's academic program and high school curriculum, leadership, extracurricular involvement, letters of recommendation, alumni/legacy relationships, institutional fit and demonstrated interest.
 High school grades/transcripts submitted at the time of the student’s application will be utilized for holistic admission and scholarship review; subsequent increases in grades or GPA will only be used for students initially deferred or wait listed.
 Students may submit higher standardized test scores and request a re-review of their scholarship decision; the last testing dates considered for Millsaps’ scholarship review are the February ACT and/or SAT.

 Find out more about scholarships for new students.